gitleaks/gitleaks/README.md

 docker pull zricethezav/gitleaks:latest
 docker run -v ${path_to_host_folder_to_scan}:/path zricethezav/gitleaks:latest [COMMAND] --source="/path" [OPTIONS]
 ```
-NOTE: this does not include `-ldflags` which will not set the version.

 ### From Source
 1. Download and install Go from https://golang.org/dl/